AlexPapagre/advanced_os/README.md

 ## Running the Project with Docker

-There are 2 sub projects:
+There are 2 sub projects to analyze the dataset:

 - `pandas` uses the Pandas library to perform the analytics
 - `spark` uses the Apache Spark library to perform the analytics